ogechukwu1/Ansible-Refactoring/README.md

 ![](./images/43.png)

-Then go to `/etc/ansible/ansible.cfg` and update
+Then go to `/etc/ansible/ansible.cfg` and update. uncomment the `become`.

 ![](./images/44.png)